-Whenever a choker hitch is used the sling's rated load is reduced.

-The natural choke angle is 135° if a choker hitch is allowed to tighten itself as the load is lifted.

-When Choke angles are less than 121° the rated load must be reduced further.
+Whenever a chokier hitch is used, the sling's rated load is reduced.
+The natural choke angle is 135 degrees - if a choker hitch is allowed to tighten itself as the load is lifted.
+When choke angles are less than 120 degrees, the rated load must be reduced further.

-Wire Rope and Synthetic Sling Choker Hitch Efficiency
+Choker Hitch Efficiency